NVIDIA-Digital-Bio/avgflow/README.md

 </p>

 ## Contribution
-+ We propose SO(3)-*Averaged Flow*: A novel flow-matching objective that analytically compute the probability flow from noise to all rotations of the data.
-When the "correctness" of samples is rotational invariant (such as conformer generation), SO(3)-*Averaged Flow* improves training efficiency by eliminating the need of rotational data augmentation and further improves model performance.
++ We propose SO(3)-*Averaged Flow*: A novel flow-matching objective that analytically computes the probability flow from noise to all rotations of the data.
+When the "correctness" of samples is rotational invariant (such as conformer generation), SO(3)-*Averaged Flow* improves training efficiency by eliminating the need for rotational data augmentation and further improves model performance.
 + We propose to use reflow+distillation to reduce the number of sampling steps of flow-based model for conformer generation and maintain high generation quality.
 + We provide a JAX implementation of the diffusion transformer with pairwise biased attention architecture.
 It is powerful and scalable for generative modeling of molecules.
-## Instalation
+## Installation
 Clone this repository:
 ```bash
 git clone https://github.com/NVIDIA-Digital-Bio/avgflow.git